 Whether you are a developer, architect, tech lead, or CTO – it is very likely that DDD will cross your path sooner rather than later.
 Why should you care?

-In your role you want to make an impact on the success of the company.
-Of course you write your code with care and apply commonly recognised engineering practices.
-However, it’s not enough and here’s DDD filling in the void you have been feeling for a long time.
-So let’s go with it right?
+In your role, you want to make an impact on the success of the company.
+Of course, you write your code with care and apply commonly recognized engineering practices.
+However, it’s not enough, and here’s Domain-Driven Design filling in the void you’ve been feeling for a long time.
+So, let’s go, right?

 If you can establish real, tangible business value by embracing a certain methodology, why would the business ever refuse what you recommend?
 This business case is even more powerful if you can demonstrate that the business value is higher with your recommended approach than with other options.

-From experiences we see that selling DDD in the organisation often is a bit harder than just saying we are going to use DDD.
-Every organisation is different and will have its own concerns and parts of resistance.
-Overcoming this resistance and get things going can be a challenge.
+From experience, we know that selling DDD in the organization is often a bit harder than just saying we’re going to apply Domain-Driven Design.
+Every organization is different and will have its own concerns and resistance.
+Overcoming this and getting things going can be a challenge.

 In our view is experimentation the best way to start displaying the value of DDD.
-In any phase of a project there are opportunities to use one or more of the paradigms offered by DDD.
+In any phase of a project, you’ll have opportunities to use one or more of the paradigms offered by DDD.

 The most important thing is that you get the conversation going with developers and the business.
 By having better conversations, more and better information appears for anyone involved.
 As biases and assumptions are challenged, requirements will be defined more clearly before writing a line of code.
-Making it easier to develop the right thing right with a faster time to market.
+The result is that you’ll be making it easier to develop the right thing right with a faster time to market.

-Put simply: Why should I invest and support DDD?
+Put simply: Why should I invest in and support Domain-Driven Design?